jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 test_open_door_timer_set
 *********************************************************************************

-So far, the :ref:`truth table` for the Microwave is
+So far, the :ref:`truth table` for the elevator is

 ==================  =================  =================
 door                start button       output